roryl23/RESTfulAPI/README.md

 ### Notes

-It took me about 8 hours to complete the requirements, and another 12 doing the bonus and extras.

-#### Challenges

 I ran into a couple challenges while creating this application, mostly centered around the usage of MongoDB as the database backend: